ulikunitz/xz/doc/LZMA2.md

 LZMA2 stream.

 ## Chunks

+An LZMA2 stream is a sequence of chunks.
+Each chunk is preceded by a control byte and other information.

 Following the C implementation in the LZMA SDK the control byte can be described as such: